 Celebrating All Saints’ 125th Anniversary

-Fall 2019, we celebrated the 125th anniversary of the founding of this parish.
+In fall 2019, we celebrated the 125th anniversary of the founding of this parish.
 Soon after, the 125th Anniversary Task Force was convened to develop a plan to honor our past, embrace our present, and envision our future.
-In early 2020, they created a relatively modest fundraising project that would allow us to make some gentle refurbishments to our sanctuary in honor of this milestone.
-They presented this proposal to the Vestry in March, just a few days after the pandemic forced us all into lockdown.
-The Vestry and task force members all agreed that 2020 was not the time to engage a project of even this modest scale.
-Nevertheless, the task force has continued to work in preparation for the day when we will be able to gather once again in the sanctuary.
-They have done the work that can be done and paved the way for us to continue celebrating the past, present, and future of All Saints Parish.
+In early 2020, the committee created a relatively modest fundraising project that would allow us to make some gentle refurbishments to our sanctuary in honor of this milestone.
+While we had to put things on hold during the pandemic, we are delighted, a year later, to finally be launching that campaign.
+Please join us in supporting Gifts for God’s House.

 Honoring our Past

-Moving Rick Montross’s invaluable A Tour of All Saints Parish to a dedicated section of this website—in progress, with a plan to update and reprint the booklet—on hold.
+Moving Rick Montross’s invaluable A Tour of All Saints Parish to a dedicated section of this website with a plan to update and reprint the booklet ($2,000).

 Digitizing and framing historic vintage photos of the Elizabeth Addicks Parish House (1910)—project completed.
 Please look for these wonderful images now hanging throughout the Parish House.

 Embracing Our Present—The Children’s Area

-Under the guidance of our Family Minister, and the Family Ministry advisory group, we hope to gently spruce up the children’s area (“the rug”) with improved storage, new seating cushions, new books and toys, and decorative wall panels or hangings—on hold
+Under the guidance of our Family Minister, and the Family Ministry Advisory Group, we hope to gently spruce up the children’s area (“the rug”) with improved storage, new seating cushions, new books and toys, and decorative wall panels or hangings ($2,500).

 Envisioning Our Future

-A new (and matching) Advent array of altar hangings and Eucharistic vestments in beautiful Sarum blue —on hold.
+A new (and matching) Advent array of altar hangings and Eucharistic vestments in beautiful Sarum blue ($6,000).

 Votive candlestands.
-An increasingly popular devotional, two new candlestands will allow more people to light candles for prayer intentions during our services—on hold.
+An increasingly popular devotional, two new candlestands will allow more people to light candles for prayer intentions during our services ($4,000).